 At a time when consumers have endless shopping options at their fingertips, retailers must prioritize establishing and maintaining customer trust.
 One way to achieve this is by simply being transparent, especially where shipping and delivery are concerned.

 Consumers want to be in the know.
 They want ETA text messages, real-time updates, and immediate notifications when delays arise.
 Why is this important?
 If customers have a bad experience, 23% said they won’t order from a retailer again.
 As retailers continue to face supply chain disruptions and product delays, they need a 3PL partner to deliver on these customer expectations.

 The post-purchase experience is among the most influential of the entire consumer journey.

 When this process is fragmented and/or outsourced to multiple logistics vendors, retailers run the risk of losing customers because the number of touchpoints in the ecommerce experience increases.
-This is why a 3PL with end-to-end services comes in clutch.
+This is why a vertically integrated 3PL with end-to-end services comes in clutch.